by Vina Medenilla

 They also cultivate native plants and trees like banaba, bignay, mabolo (Diospyros blancoi), paho (Mangifera altissima), galo (Tinospora cordifolia), and gac fruit (Momordica cochinchinensis).
 Some medical plants available on the farm are oregano, turmeric, and ginger.
 Aside from these, the farm also nurtures the only olive tree in town, which Maranan obtained from Israel.

-According to Maranan, introducing organic farming and sharing how it differs from non-organic methods to people is the only challenge they continually work on.
+According to Maranan, introducing natural farming and sharing how it differs from non-organic methods to people is the only challenge they continually work on.
 To amplify its importance to more individuals, they offer free seminars and training on Maranan’s farm.
-Through these, they also get to explain the reason why organic crops hold higher selling prices than those of non-organic goods.
+Through these, they also get to explain the reason why naturally-farmed crops hold higher selling prices than those of non-organic goods.

 The harvested crops are added to the meals served at the farm’s restaurant and some are sold to online and walk-in buyers.
 They also supply goods to their regular clients including restaurants that are mostly Korean restos.
 They sell mulberry jam, kale juice, and banana heart steak out of the farm’s produce too.